What is it?

 Spiritual Accompaniment

 The Lord wants to take away your loneliness, caused by wandering on your own.
-What tires you is not your work, it is wandering alone, being without a shepherd.
+What tires us is not our work, it is wandering alone, being without a shepherd.
 You will only discover that you need a shepherd if you are aware that your soul is suffering.
 In His compassion, Jesus sends out workers for this task.
 The Lord manifests His care through a brother or sister, a companion of flesh and blood so that you can be listened to.
 Spiritual Accompaniment is necessary because no one advances alone.
 We all need to be taught; every disciple needs a teacher and discipline.
 "It is not good for man to be alone" (Gen 2:18).
 The companion is a protector and a guardian; he or she will teach you how to channel your passions.
 The companion is like a friend, a brother or a sister; they give their life for you, but they are a brother or sister who has to be listened to.
 Through the companion, the voice of Jesus Himself, the Good Shepherd, should be recognized.